DrWuHonglin/SFCDF-Net/README.md

 # SFCDF-Net
-The code will be updated shortly.
+The code will be released shortly after the paper is accepted for publication.